rtheo/Ortho/README.md

 Arithmetization of Ortho-Lattices

 An ongoing project on the deeper connections between arithmetic combinatorial structures and the nature of quantum logic<br> constructs.
-Given a particular factorial design as a powerset of all lexicographically ordered bit-strings one discovers the most vasic property of "Reverse Order" required for
+Given a particular factorial design as a powerset of all lexicographically ordered bit-strings one discovers the most basic property of "Reverse Order" required for
 <a href="https://en.wikipedia.org/wiki/Complemented_lattice">Orthomodularity</a> been inherent to the polynomial representation
 of the integers themselves.
 The set of all such powersets arranged as a natural hierarchy of L x 2^L matrices which be henceforth called "Lexicons" or "Dictionaries", hides certain important internal symmetries about which there are reasons to believ that they might also be strongly associated  with the study of <a href="http://chu.stanford.edu">Chu Spaces</a>.
 Such associations have also been implied for some time now in the work of